microsoft/autogen/samples/apps/auto-anny/README.md

 Note: By default Anny will log data to `autoanny.log`.

+## Roadmap

+- Enable access control
+- Enable a richer set of commands
+- Enrich agents with tool use

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.